Zip's Mailbox Club › The Wonder Library

 Make the arrival a ritual.
 Let them open the mailbox, point out their own name on the envelope, and choose where to display the letter.
 Mail that comes from a friendly character - rather than a bill or an ad - turns the mailbox into the best part of their day, and the wait between letters teaches patience.

 A personalized letter subscription for a young child usually runs about $10 to $25 a month.
-Zip's Mailbox Club is $15 a month, cancel anytime, or $150 for a prepaid year - twelve months for the price of ten, and it never auto-renews.
+Zip's Mailbox Club costs $19.99 a month or $199.99 for the full year - about $16.67 a month.

 A postcard with a big drawing, a sticker, a photo of someone they love, or a two-sentence note in large print all work beautifully.
 Put their name on the front so they can spot it, and keep the words simple enough to read aloud in one breath.
 If you want a monthly rhythm without writing every letter yourself, a personalized subscription like Zip's Mailbox Club handles it - and a grown-up can help them scribble a reply back.